 - Postings by employers using personal email address (e.g., AOL, Gmail, Yahoo, etc.); employers must always use their business email addresses

-- For jobs requiring a law degree, please use the law school’s job database: law-wustl-csm.symplicity.com
+- For jobs requiring a law degree, please contact the law school’s career services office at firstname.lastname@example.org

 - Organization name